narenvivek/docker-acr-aks/README.md

 ## Create cluster using YAML manifests
 ** Make sure the labels map correctly.
 You will spend considerable time debugging if you get it wrong. **

+Please make sure `image` link is updated with correct Azure Container Registry link.
+You might just need to change `youracr` in `youracr.azurecr.io`

 ### Pod and Service
 Either individual manifest files or just the directory could be suppled as the parameter for deployment.
 We shall use the directory name in all the examples below.